-Coordinators: Indra Spiecker genannt Döhmann Part of the modules: Interdisciplinary Seminar Module (p.
-22)[IW4IWSEM]
+Coordinators: I. Spiecker genannt Döhmann Part of the modules: Interdisciplinary Seminar Module (p.
+19)[IW4IWSEM]

-ECTS Credits Hours per week Term Instruction language 3 2 Summer term de extensive script with cases; content structure, further information in the lectures
+ECTS Credits Hours per week Term 3 2 Summer term

 Parallel to the lectures tutoria are offered in which legal thinking and argumentation is practised.
 Their attendance is strongly recommended.